What Dyslexia Isn’t…

 While numbers vary, the International Dyslexia Association has found that between 15-20% of people have some degree of Dyslexia.

-So what does all of this mean, and what does it have to do with Secret Stories?
+So what does all this have to do with Secret Stories®?

 At one of the first trainings I took regarding the Orton-Gillingham approach, the trainer explained dyslexia like this—